- 5 Proven ways to achieve customer data protection

 For instance, LastPass uses strong encryption to ensure that your password is undecryptable.
 It also prevents the threat of having your password compromised because it can create and store complex passwords for you and your team in a way that is unreadable by hackers.

-Password management tools also allow you to shut off access to the password if an employee leaves your company so that they don’t put sensitive information at risk.
-The ex-employee will not be able to access the password manager, so they can’t log in to any of your data.
+Password management tools also allow you to shut off access to the password if an employee leaves your company so that they do not put sensitive information at risk.
+The ex-employee will not be able to access the password manager, so they cannot log in to any of your systems to access the data.